Our Statement of Purpose and Values

 Statement of Purpose

-We are an independent Inspectorate, funded by the Ministry of Justice and reporting directly to the Secretary of State.
-Our purpose is to report to the Secretary of State on the effectiveness of work with adults, children and young people who have offended, aimed at reducing reoffending and protecting the public, whoever undertakes this work.
-We inspect the quality and effectiveness (outcomes achieved) of services provided and make recommendations designed to assist providers to continually improve the effectiveness of their services and improve their reducing reoffending outcomes.
+We are an independent Inspectorate, funded by the Ministry of Justice and report directly to the Secretary of State.
+Our purpose is to report on the effectiveness of work with adults and children and young people who have offended.
+This is aimed at reducing reoffending, protecting the public, and improving the well-being of children and young people at risk of reoffending, whoever undertakes this work.
+We inspect the quality and impact of services provided, and make recommendations designed to assist providers to continually improve the effectiveness of their services.

-- we will contribute to the overall effectiveness of the Criminal Justice System, particularly through joint work with other inspectorates.
+- will contribute to the overall effectiveness of the criminal justice system, particularly through joint work with other inspectorates

-- We will actively promote diversity, both within our own organisation, but also in the organisations whose work we inspect
+- will actively promote diversity, both within our own organisation, but also in the organisations whose work we inspect.

 HM Chief Inspector of Probation’s responsibilities are set out in Section 7 of the Criminal Justice and Court Services Act 2000, as amended by the Offender Management Act 2007, section 12(3)(a).
 This requires the Chief Inspector to inspect (section 1) and report to the Secretary of State (section 3) on the arrangements for the provision of probation services.